 Stream All the Things

 As with previous models, Telstra TV 3 comes with all the apps needed to get streaming without hassle – Netflix, Stan, hayu, DocPlay, YouTube and more.
-There’s also the acclaimed new sports streaming service Kayo, with its advanced streaming features that will be able to take full advantage of the increased power of the Telstra TV 3.
+There’s also the acclaimed sports streaming service Kayo, with its advanced streaming features that take full advantage of the increased power of the Telstra TV 3.
 You can subscribe to Kayo directly from your Telstra TV 3 as well, and have it conveniently added to your regular Telstra bill.

 Telstra TV is also home to a superb Foxtel Now app, which lets you stream Foxtel channels live and on demand with a simple monthly subscription (again, directly available via the device).
 Telstra TV is the only platform that has apps for every major streaming service, including Foxtel Now, all in the one place – making it an ideal central hub for home entertainment that’s far more versatile and fully featured than even the smartest of smart TVs.